TIBCOSoftware/snappydata/docs/howto/use_apache_zeppelin_with_snappydata.md

 	*	You may clone the notebook and proceed in the cloned notebook.

 *	**Do I need to change any setting in Zeppelin to work with the multi-node cluster?**
 	*	Yes, but this requires Zeppelin’s admin user access.
 By default, you access the Zeppelin notebooks as an anonymous user.
-For admin user access, click the **Configuration** tab and enter your credentials in the **Login** box.
+For admin user access, click the **Interpreter** tab and enter your credentials in the **Login** box.
 You can find the admin credentials in the **zeppelin-dir/conf/shiro.ini** file.
 	![homepage](../Images/zeppelin_3.png)
 	*	Update the appropriate IP of a server node in the jdbc URL (highlighted in the following image).
 	![homepage](../Images/zeppelin_2.png)